digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 s3cmd du -H s3://<LOKI_DO_SPACES_BUCKET_NAME>
 ```

-The output looks similar to the following:
+The output looks similar to the following (notice that it prints the bucket size - `19M`, and number of objects present - `2799`):

 ```text
 19M    2799 objects s3://loki-storage-test/
 ```

-`DO Spaces` backend implementation will take care of the rest, and `clean` the `old` objects from the bucket for you `automatically`.
+Next, the `DO Spaces` backend implementation will clean the objects for you `automatically`, based on the expiration date.
 You can always go back and edit the policy if needed later on, by uploading a new one.

 ## Conclusion